Squawk8284/MTECH_obstacle_avoidance_robot/src/gmpc_controller/readMe.txt

     }

     // Compute control inputs.
-    // Here, the control is computed by first calculating the desired velocity vector in the world frame (from current position to the reference)
+    // The linear velocity is computed as the projection of the desired velocity vector
-    // and then projecting that onto the robot’s heading (since a differential-drive robot can only command forward velocity). void computeControl() {
+    // (from current position to the reference) onto the robot’s heading. void computeControl() {
-        // Compute position error in world frame Vector2d pos_error = ref_state.head<2>() - state.head<2>();
+        // Compute position error in the world frame.
+        Vector2d pos_error = ref_state.head<2>() - state.head<2>();
-        // Desired velocity vector (proportional to error) Vector2d v_desired = pos_error;
+        // Desired velocity vector (proportional to error, with a gain of 1).
+        Vector2d v_desired = pos_error;

-        // Robot’s heading vector in world frame Vector2d heading(cos(state(2)), sin(state(2)));
+        // Compute robot's heading vector in world frame.
+        Vector2d heading(cos(state(2)), sin(state(2)));
-        // Project desired velocity onto heading
-        double v_forward = v_desired.dot(heading);
+        // Forward velocity is the projection of v_desired onto the heading. double v_forward = v_desired.dot(heading);

-        // Compute angular error (difference between desired heading and current heading) double ang_error = ref_state(2) - state(2);
+        // Compute angular error (difference between desired heading and current heading). double ang_error = ref_state(2) - state(2);
         ang_error = atan2(sin(ang_error), cos(ang_error));  // Normalize to [-pi, pi]

-        // Set control inputs
         control(0) = v_forward;
-        control(1) = ang_error;  // Optionally scale this gain if needed.
+        control(1) = ang_error;  // You may add a gain if needed.
     }

     // Publish control commands to /cmd_vel.